|Read the Call||Topic/Description of Call||Start||End||Status|

 Requester: International Union for Conservation of the Nature - IUCN Regional Office for Europe & Swedish Board of Agriculture

 - Fourth EKLIPSE Request (Call for Expertise beginning of 2017):

 Which components of nature and types of natural space have a positive influence on mental health and physical health?

 Call for KCB members

-A call for nomination of experts in August/September 2016 has selected five new external members; Valerie Kapos (UNEP-WCMC), Petr Petřík (Institute of Botany of the CAS), Rania Spyropoulou (ATEPE- Ecosystem management Ltd), Esther Turnhout (Wageningen University) and Sebastian Villasante (University Santiago de Compostela).
-This new group is completing the EKLIPSE KCB members; Heidi Wittmer (UFZ), Barbara Livoreil (FRB), Lynn Dicks (Univ.
-Cambridge), Estelle Balian (RBINS) and Eeva Furman (SYKE).
-Heidi Wittmer is the chair of the KCB.
-If you want to know more about the KCB and how its members have been selected, EKLIPSE has written two guidance notes on the subjects.
+A call for nomination of experts in August/September 2016 has selected five new external members: Valerie Kapos (UNEP-WCMC), Petr Petřík (Institute of Botany of the CAS), Rania Spyropoulou (ATEPE-Ecosystem Management Ltd), Esther Turnhout (Wageninen University) and Sebastian Villasante (University of Santiago de Compostela).
+This new group completes the EKLIPSE KCB members which includes: Heidi Wittmer (UFZ), Barabara Livoreil (FRB), Lynn Dicks (University of Cambridge), Estelle Balian (RBINS) and Eeva Furman (SYKE).
+Dr Heidi Wittmer is the chair of the KCB.
+Read our two guidance notes to find out more about the KCB and how its members have been selected.

 Call for members of the Expert group on Knowledge Synthesis Methods